4 min read

 License for Providing Services Related to Digital Assets

-As mentioned earlier, as of 29 June 2021, services related to digital assets can only be provided by entity that has a permit issued by the National Bank of Serbia or the Securities Commission.
+As mentioned earlier, services related to digital assets can only be provided by an entity that has a permit issued by the National Bank of Serbia or the Securities Commission.
 Applications for providing services related to cryptocurrencies are submitted to the National Bank of Serbia, while applications for services related to digital tokens and other types of digital assets that have the characteristics of financial instruments are submitted to the Securities Commission.
 If a service provider intends to offer services related to both cryptocurrencies and digital tokens (or other types of digital assets that have the characteristics of financial instruments), both authorities will be involved in the licensing process.

 For a legal entity to obtain a permit to provide services related to digital assets, it must meet the legally prescribed conditions.
 One of the most common questions regarding the requirements for a permit is whether the law prescribes a minimum capital requirement for the company to obtain a permit.
 The answer is yes.
 The Law on Digital Assets prescribes a mandatory minimum capital requirement ranging from EUR 20,000 to EUR 125,000, depending on the services for which the company seeks a permit.
 The table below shows the minimum capital required by law for companies providing services related to digital assets.